hamish-stobo/react-codility-challenge/README.md

 This codility test was completed for TSG.

-After running `npm i` to install dependencies, run `npm star`t to start app.
+After running `npm i` to install dependencies, run `npm start` to start app.
 Run app in browser by visiting `localhost:3000`

 The original test: